 What You'll Need & Why

-Before we get into the details, here’s everything you need to make these beer-braised Instant Pot carnitas happen tonight.
+Before we get into the details, here’s everything you need to make these Instant Pot carnitas happen tonight.

 - Pork shoulder: The best cut for tender, shreddable carnitas with enough fat to stay juicy.